saki007ster/htmlcss/building_your_first_web_page.md

 ####Selectors
 As elements are added to a web page, they may be styled using CSS.
 A selector designates exactly which element or elements within our HTML to target and apply styles (such as color, size, and position) to.
 Selectors may include a combination of different qualifiers to select unique elements, all depending on how specific we wish to be.
 For example, we may want to select every paragraph on a page, or we may want to select only one specific paragraph on a page.

-Selectors generally target an attribute value, such as an id or class value, or target the type of element, such as <h1\> or <p\>.
+Selectors generally target an attribute value, such as an id or class value, or target the type of element, such as **h1** tag or **p** tag

 Within CSS, selectors are followed with curly brackets, {}, which encompass the styles to be applied to the selected element.
 The selector here is targeting all <p\> elements.